 Consuming an artichoke raw means your dog will get the maximum nutritional benefit.
 Just remove the outer leaves.
 Then you’re ready to cut it up for your dog so they can chow down.

 Try to get a freshly picked artichoke.
 You can tell it’s fresh if it makes a squeaky sound when it’s squeezed.

 Conclusion on Artichokes

 There’s nothing toxic about artichokes.
 It’s a health food for dogs, but there are some risks.
-Avoid any possibility that your dog could choke on an artichoke.
-Such blockages are quite dangerous, sometimes fatal.
+Avoid a possibility that your dog could choke on an artichoke.
+Such blockages are dangerous, sometimes fatal.
 Raw, and cut up into small pieces, is recommended.
 Feed your dog an artichoke plain, without added ingredients.